The Micromite MkII

 - A fast 32 bit CPU with 256K of flash and 64K RAM running a powerful BASIC interpreter.
 80KB of non volatile flash memory is reserved for the program.
 52KB of RAM is available for BASIC variables, arrays, buffers, etc. This is sufficient for quite large BASIC programs up to 2500 lines or more and typically it will execute a program at 30,000 lines per second.

 - The Microsoft compatible BASIC interpreter is full featured with floating point, 64-bit integers and string variables, long variable names, arrays of numbers or strings with multiple dimensions, extensive string handling and user defined subroutines and functions.

 - Compiled C or assembler routines can be inserted into the BASIC program for speed or to access special features of the PIC32 microcontroller.

-- Nineteen input/output pins are available on the 28 pin chip.
+- Nineteen input/output pins are available on the 28-pin chip and 33 I/O pins on the 44-pin chip.
 These can be independently configured as digital input or output, analog input, frequency or period measurement and counting.
-Ten of the pins can be used to measure voltages and another seven can be used to interface with 5V systems.
-MMBasic can also be installed on the 44 pin version of the chip providing 33 input/output pins.
+Ten or more of the pins can be used to measure voltages and another seven or more can be used to interface with 5V systems.

 - Programming and control is done via a serial console (TTL voltage levels) at 38400 baud (configurable).
 Once the program has been written and debugged the Micromite can be instructed to automatically run the program on power up with no user intervention.
 Special software is not needed to develop programs.